mrocklin/cmsc15200/assignments/hw0/index.md

 produces a table matching temperatures in Fahrenheit to temperatures in Celsius.
 Download this Fahrenheit-to-Celcius code [ftoc.c](ftoc.c) to your Desktop.
 Compile and run the executable, look at the results, and then look at the code.

 This program is more complex than the previous two.
-It has similar elements like integer variables, <code>printf</code>, and mathematical expressions but it also contains some new elements like <code>while</code>.
+It has similar elements like integer variables, `printf`, and mathematical expressions but it also contains some new elements like `while`.
 Additionally K and R's style is different.
 For example they declare variables

     int fahr, celsius;
     int lower, upper, step;